networknt/light-doc/content/en/tutorial/chaos-monkey/petstore.md

 ```
 # Light Chaos Monkey Memory Assault Handler Configuration.

-# Enable the handler if set to true.
-Otherwise, the request will passthrough.
+# Enable the handler if set to true so that it will be wired in the handler chain during the startup
+enabled: true
+# Bypass the current chaos monkey middleware handler so that attacks won't be triggered.
-enabled: false
+bypass: false
 # How many requests are to be attacked.
 1 each request, 5 each 5th request is attacked
 level: 5
 # Duration to assault memory when requested fill amount is reached in ms.